Patchethium/Anthium/README.md

 ### Web GUI

-We also provide a simple web GUI, first, you need to build the svelte frontend:
+We also provide a simple web GUI for inference.
+First, you need to build the svelte frontend:

 ```shell
 cd client